Invective

-Invective (from Middle English invectif, or Old French and Late Latin invectus) is abusive, reproachful, or venomous language used to express blame or censure; or, a form of rude expression or discourse intended to offend or hurt; vituperation, or deeply seated ill will, vitriol.
+Invective (from Middle English invectif, or Old French and Late Latin invectus) is abusive, or insulting language used to express blame or censure; or, a form of rude expression or discourse intended to offend or hurt; vituperation, or deeply seated ill will, vitriol.
 The Latin adjective invectivus means 'scolding.'

 The genre of invective

 The "genre of invective" or "vituperatio" in Latin is a classical literary form used in Greek and Roman polemical verse as well as in prose.
 Its primary context is as rhetoric.

-The genre of vituperatio belongs to the genus demonstrativum, which is composed of the elements of the praise and the blame.
+The genre of vituperatio belongs to the genus demonstrativum, which is composed of the elements of praise and blame.

 During the Roman Republic, personal invectives and character assassination were widely used as part of both forensic speeches and orations.
 Cicero made frequent use of the invective form against political foes such as Clodius, Catilina (in the Catalinarian speeches) or Mark Antony (Philippics).
 Common charges included avarice, cupidity, cowardice, effeminacy, drunkenness, poor writing and speaking skills, luxury, disapproved sexual habits and tyrannical behaviour.